Witalis Ludwiczak

-Witalis Ludwiczak (April 20, 1910 – June 17, 1988) was a Polish lawyer specializing in civil law and private international law, professor ordinarius of Adam Mickiewicz University as well as ice hockey player who competed in 1932 and 1936 Winter Olympics.
+Witalis Ludwiczak (April 20, 1910, Poznań – June 17, 1988, Poznań) was a Polish lawyer specializing in civil law and private international law; professor ordinarius of Adam Mickiewicz University; a rower; and an ice hockey player who competed in 1932 and 1936 Winter Olympics.
+He was the first Olympian from Poznań.

+Biography

-Graduate of Saint Mary Magdalene Gymnasium in Poznań (1929) and Faculty of Law and Economics at University of Poznań (1935) where he got his Master of Jurisprudence degree.
-He received a Doctor of Juridical Science degree in 1946.
+Ludwiczak was a graduate of Saint Mary Magdalene Gymnasium in Poznań (1929) and of the Faculty of Law and Economics at University of Poznań (1935), where he got his Master of Jurisprudence degree.
+He also received a Doctor of Juridical Science degree there in 1946.
 He began his career as a Professor of Civil Law at the AMU Faculty of Law and Administration, where he became a professor ordinarius (1969).

+He played for AZS Poznań's youth group before joining their professional team.
+Between 1931 and 1939, he represented the national team 47 times and scored 3 goals.
 In 1932 he was a member of the Polish ice hockey team which finished fourth in the Olympic tournament.
 He played all six matches.
-Four years later he participated with the Polish team in the 1936 Olympic tournament.
+Four years later, he participated with the Polish team in the 1936 Olympic tournament.
 He played all three matches.
+In 1933, he was the Polish champion in coxless fours 1933 and competed in the European Championships in rowing.

-He fought in the September Campaign of World War II and was later interned by Nazis in Oflag II-C.
+Ludwiczak fought in the September Campaign of World War II and was later interned by Nazis in Oflag II-C. After the war, he coached the Polish national team in during the 1955-1956 World Championships.
+Between 1957 and 1970, he was also president of AZS.